zuozhenggh/learning-library/data-management-library/goldengate/goldengate-microservices/introduction/introduction.md

 **Workshop Architecture**
     ![](./images/ggmicroservicesarchitecture.png " ")

+KEY FEATURES

+Non-invasive, real-time transactional data streaming while applying target transformations

+KEY BENEFITS

+- Improve IT productivity in integrating with data management systems.
+- Use real-time data in big data analytics for more timely and reliable insight
+- Improve operations and customer experience with enhanced business insight
+- Minimize overhead on source systems to maintain high performance

+Oracle GoldenGate Microservices provides optimized and high performance delivery.Designed to demonstrate how Oracle GoldenGate 19c Microservices can be used to setup a replication environment by a mix of web page, shell scripts and Rest API interfaces.
+All labs will use shell scripts to facilitate the building of the environment, at the same time provide insight into how to use the web pages and AdminClient.

+Oracle GoldenGate Microservices real-time data streaming platform also allows customers to keep their data reservoirs up to date with their production systems.

 ### Prerequisites
 * An Oracle Free Tier, Always Free, Paid or LiveLabs Cloud Account
 * A general understanding of database and data replication concepts using Oracle GoldenGate